Skip To Content

 Starting early proved to be a plus when the client’s wife passed away and their financial picture changed.
 Complicating matters were financial commitments to extended family members abroad.
 Still, Piña was able to help his client adjust his plan for the boys’ education by factoring in how much he anticipated in future college costs, creating an approach to save for college through 529 plans and setting up a strategic asset allocation portfolio that rebalanced periodically to stay aligned with his investment objectives, risk tolerance and time horizon.
 Ultimately, with Piña’s help, the client was able to stay on track with all his priorities, including retiring at 65.

 2. Look for tax advantages.
 One benefit of starting early is that you can leverage the power of compound interest as your savings and investments have the potential to grow.
-And when you use a 529 education savings plan, you get the added benefit of tax-free growth, tax-free withdrawals and, in some cases, tax-deductible contributions, says Liotta, who believes 529s are one of “the best long-term educational savings vehicles.”
-Grandparents can also open a 529 plan for grandchildren without affecting the student’s eligibility for need-based aid until after the first funds are withdrawn.
+And when you use a 529 education savings plan, you get the added benefit of tax-free growth, tax-free withdrawals (where the withdraws are used for qualified education expenses) and, in some cases, state-tax-deductible contributions, says Liotta, who believes 529s are one of “the best long-term educational savings vehicles.”
+Grandparents can also open a 529 plan for grandchildren without affecting the student’s eligibility for need-based aid, and when funds are withdrawn, they will not count as student income on the Free Application for Federal Student Aid (FAFSA).
 For those looking for tax advantages, a Roth IRA also offers the potential for penalty- and tax-free withdrawals for qualified higher education purposes, as long as certain requirements are met, she notes.

 You may be familiar with Roth IRAs as a savings vehicle for retirement, but they can be used to cover qualified college costs, and you can help your child open one in their name as soon as they start earning income.